Police Arrest Five For Possessing Illegal Weapons - UrduPoint

 Police Arrest Five For Possessing Illegal Weapons

-RAWALPINDI, (UrduPoint / Pakistan Point News - 24th Aug, 2021 ) :Rawalpindi Police in their crackdown against illegal weapons rounded up five persons from different areas and recovered three 30 bore pistols, a Kalashnikov, ammunition and 220 grams charras from their possession, said police spokesman on Tuesday.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 30th Aug, 2021 ) :Rawalpindi Police in their crackdown against illegal weapons rounded up five persons from different areas and recovered two 30 bore pistols, a 223 bore rifle, ammunition and drugs from their possession, said police spokesman on Monday.

-He informed that Airport, Rawat and Kalar Syedan police held Sarfraz, Irfan Younas, Sohail and Waqar Haider and recovered three 30 bore pistols, a Kalashnikov and ammunition from their possession.
+He informed that Wah Cantt, Sadiqabad, Westridge and Saddar Wah Police held Khursheed, Mursaleen Khan, Muhammad Nadeem, Hamza Ibrar, and Iftikhar and recovered two pistols 30 bore, a 223 bore rifle, 86 rounds of 30 bore and 250 grams charras from their possession.

-Meanwhile, Naseerabad police rounded up an accused namely Khurram Shahzad for possessing 220 grams charras.

 Separate cases have been registered against all the accused while further investigations are underway.